ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/servers-and-cloud-computing/java-on-axion/3-test-optimization-flags.md

 jmeter -g results1.jtl -o ./summary_report1
 ```

-This command will create an output directory called `summary_report1`, which will contain a file called `statistics.json` with summary statistics.
+This command creates an output directory called `summary_report1`, which contains a file called `statistics.json` with summary statistics.

 ### Best practices for optimizing your Java application

-There are a large number of Java flags that can alter runtime performance of your applications.
+Many Java flags can alter runtime performance of your applications.
 Here are some examples:

 1. `-XX:-TieredCompilation`: This flag turns off intermediate compilation tiers.
 This can help if you've got a long-running applications that have predictable workloads, and/or you've observed that the warmup period doesn't significantly impact overall performance.
 2. `-XX:ReservedCodeCacheSize` and `-XX:InitialCodeCacheSize`: You can increase these values if you see warnings about code cache overflow in your logs.
 You can decrease these values if you're in a memory constrained environment, or your application doesn't use much compiled code.
 The only way to determine optimal values for your application is to test.

-Your Petclinic application is a good candidate for the `-XX:-TieredCompilation` flag, because it is long-running and has predictable workloads.
+Your Petclinic application is a good candidate for the `-XX:-TieredCompilation` flag because it is long-running and has predictable workloads.
 To test this, stop the Petclinic application and re-run the jar with

 ```bash
 java -XX:-TieredCompilation -jar target/*.jar